ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 - On then next step, select "join an existing project".
 - Choose the language you want to help with.

-You'll soon be accepted into the Transifex team and you'll get email notifications when there's new strings to translate.
+You'll soon be accepted into the Transifex team and you'll get email notifications when there are new strings to translate.

 ### Notes: